Amrit-Hub/DP-203-Data-Engineer-Associate-Questions/README.md

 ## Questions

 1. hot vs cold vs archive tiers- days/when to choose
-2. When to swicth from databricks standard cluster to premium based on limitations.
+2. When to switch from databricks standard cluster to premium based on limitations.
 3. Read databricks cluster config json based questions
 4. Table with clustered column, hash distribution- which columns - id col/date col
 5. Dim table with star schema- which is SK